-Unit assignments: 100% (6 units at 14 points each and Unit 7 [Exam Unit] at 16 points for a total of 100 points).
-Grading scale is the standard Mason grading scale.
+Unit assignments: 100% (6 units at 13 points each and Unit 7 [Exam Unit] at 22 points for a total of 100 points).
+Students are expected to abide by the Mason Honor Code.
+Grading scale is the standard Mason grading scale: